sam46/systems-notes/OS.md

 - see filesystem cache below!
 - swap has nothing to do with the page cache: program data saved to disk.
 Completely different!
 - non-dirty page cache pages are the first to go if system is tight on memory.
 They're just discarded since they're already on disk.
-- most file I/O is driven by virutal memory's page cache: try running `free -h` before and after running `python -c "print 'a'*(4000*2**20)" > ~/f.bin`
+- most file I/O is driven by virtual memory's page cache: try running `free -h` before and after running `python -c "print 'a'*(4000*2**20)" > ~/f.bin`
 - flush page cache: `echo 1 > /proc/sys/vm/drop_caches`

-### swap
+### Swap
 store processes data on disk
 `free -h`

 **should be able to explain most of `/proc/meminfo`**